 Corinne also won the AOPA Trophy in TOPNAV 2017 with her partner John Watts.

-FAITH BENNETT NAVIGATION CUP This trophy is awarded to a British Woman Pilot for a navigation exercise undertaken during the current year of special merit or that stretches the experience of the pilot to the limits, reaching goals beyond the pilot’s expectations.
-Can be given to regions for group flights/achievements
+This trophy is awarded to a British Woman Pilot for a navigation exercise undertaken during the current year of special merit or that stretches the experience of the pilot to the limits, reaching goals beyond the pilot’s expectations.
+It can be given to regions for group flights/achievements.

 RECIPIENT: Claire Birch and Rachel Foyle